 Stuart Robert has been the Federal Member for the northern Gold Coast seat of Fadden since November 2007.

-Following the May 2019 election, Stuart has also taken on responsibility for the National Disability Insurance Scheme (NDIS) and services such as Centrelink, Medicare and Child Support, provided to Australians by Services Australia, formally known as the Department of Human Services.
+Following the May 2019 election, Stuart took on responsibility for the National Disability Insurance Scheme (NDIS) and services such as Centrelink, Medicare and Child Support, provided to Australians by Services Australia, the executive agency established under his leadership, formally known as the Department of Human Services.

 Want Stuart to attend an event that you're arranging?

 Reach out and we’ll see how we can assist